Feel free to give us a call! You can reach us at (864) 638-2391 Monday-Saturday between the hours of 9:00am to 6:00pm EST.

 Our flags are designed to give you the longest possible life.
 How long you flag will actually serve you is determined by many factors including the environment and the care given to it.
 The harsher the environment, the harder it is on your flag.
 How long any flag will last depends on the weather, its location, airborne contamination and how often you fly your flag.
 Remember, your flag is a piece of cloth that works very, very hard.
 Throughout its lifetime your flag shakes, trembles, drapes, snaps, chafes, bakes, freezes, ripples, flutters, furls, twists, flaps, strains, flies, unfurls and hangs!
 Is it any wonder that a flag that flies continuously needs replacing two or three times a year?
 Wind, water, sun and carelessness are the major enemies of a flag.

 No one can control the weather but you can take some important steps to lengthen the life of your flag.
 Occasionally washing your flag in warm detergent water will prevent pollutants and dirt from weakening the fabric.
 Always let your flag dry thoroughly before storing it to prevent mildew or color transfer.
 At the first sign of fraying, have your flag repaired before further damage is done.
-Always keep your flagpole as clean as possible and move your pole if your flag does not have.
+Try to keep your flagpole as clean as possible.

 To keep its rich colors looking bright, clean your flag regularly, before soiling and discoloration from dirt, smoke, dust and other airborne contaminants “set” in the fabric.
 Outdoor flags can be hand-washed (or machine gentle cycle) with cold water and a mild soap, NO BLEACH - NO FABRIC SOFTENER!!
 Thoroughly rinse and spread the flag out to dry.
 Do not let the flag stand in the wash water or you might experience some color “make off” onto the white stripes.
 Professional dry cleaning is recommended for indoor/parade flags.